-The Project will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
+The Project will be required to control voltage in accordance with a voltage schedule and control charging in accordance with a load schedule as provided by Idaho Power Grid Operations.

 Voltage flicker at startup and during operation will be limited to less than 5% as measured at the POI.
 The allowable voltage flicker limit is further reduced during operation due to multiple voltage fluctuations per hour or minute, per Idaho Power's T&D Advisory Information Manual.